logzio/logz-docs/_source/_includes/rules-alerts/correlated-queries.md

 When an {{include.name}} has 2 queries, you can set a single condition for each of your queries, and a single severity.

-As usual, each query can take a different time frame and a different condition for a selected field.
+As usual, each query can take a different condition for a field of your choice.

 ![Conditions and severity for correlated {{include.name}}](https://dytvr9ot2sszz.cloudfront.net/logz-docs/correlated-alerts/correlated-trigger-conditions.png)

 The {{include.name}} conditions are evaluated over regular intervals.
-The period for evaluation can range between a minimum of 5 minutes and a maximum of 24 hours/1 day.
+The time frame for evaluating the conditions is the same for both queries.
+It can range between a minimum of 5 minutes and a maximum of 24 hours/1 day.

 ##### Notification description